Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Related work and contribution

 \subsection{Our contributions}

 This paper addresses the challenge of completing rectangular matrices by integrating principles from Column Subset Selection and Low-rank Matrix Completion.
-Our approach involves solving convex optimization problems.
+The proposed approach solves convex optimization problems while enhancing computational efficiency and scalability.
 Our main contributions are as follows:

-\begin{enumerate} \item We introduce a two-staged matrix completion method, CSMC, dedicated to recovering rectangular matrices with one direction significantly larger than the other ($n_1 << n_2$).This structure is particularly well-suited for large-scale and asymmetrical data scenarios common in multi-source data integration tasks. \item We offer a formal analysis, including Theorem \ref{thm:csmc_g}, which establishes a lower bound on the probability of achieving perfect matrix reconstruction in the second stage of CSMC.
-This theorem contains necessary conditions regarding the minimum number of randomly selected columns ($d = \mathcal{O}(r \ln{r})$) and the minimum sample size of known elements ($| \Omega| = \mathcal{O}(n_2r \ln({n_2r}))$) required for accurate reconstruction of an incoherent matrix of rank $r$. \item We develop two algorithms dedicated to problems of different sizes: Columns Selected Nuclear Norm (CSNN) and Columns Selected Proximal Gradient Descent (CSPGD). \item We validate the CSMC method through numerical experiments on synthetic and real-world datasets, comparing its performance with matrix completion algorithms from the literature, specifically for recommendation systems and image inpainting. \end{enumerate}
+\begin{enumerate} \item We introduce a two-stage matrix completion method, CSMC, designed for recovering rectangular matrices with highly unbalanced dimensions ($n_1 \ll n_2$).
+This structure is particularly suited for large-scale, asymmetric data scenarios common in multi-source data integration.
+To the best of our knowledge, this is the first application of Column Subset Selection to improve the runtime efficiency of convex matrix completion methods. \item We provide a formal analysis, including Theorem~\ref{thm:csmc_g}, which establishes a lower bound on the probability of exact matrix reconstruction in the second stage of CSMC.
+The theorem specifies necessary conditions on the number of randomly selected columns ($d = \mathcal{O}(r \ln r)$) and on the sample size of observed entries ($|\Omega| = \mathcal{O}(n_2 r \ln (n_2 r))$) required for accurate recovery of an incoherent rank-$r$ matrix.
+Moreover, we show that under uniform sampling, the sample complexity of CSMC matches that of nuclear norm minimization, i.e., $\mathcal{O}(r(n_1+n_2)\ln^2(n_1+n_2))$ for incoherent matrix. \item We compare CSMC with prior methods that use CSS, both theoretically and experimentally.
+These differences make CSMC more practical for sparse real-world settings (e.g., recommendation systems) and more efficient in terms of runtime and memory usage.

+\item We develop two algorithms dedicated to problems of different sizes: Columns Selected Nuclear Norm (CSNN) and Columns Selected Proximal Gradient Descent (CSPGD). \item We validate CSMC through numerical experiments on both synthetic and real-world datasets, benchmarking its performance against established matrix completion methods in recommendation systems and image inpainting.
+Our results demonstrate that CSMC achieves reconstruction quality on par with convex nuclear norm minimization methods, while attaining runtimes comparable to state-of-the-art non-convex approaches. \end{enumerate}